heishia/ppop_linkbio/docs/DEPLOYMENT.md

 # Deployment Guide

-This document provides step-by-step instructions for deploying PPOP LinkBio to production.
+This document provides step-by-step instructions for deploying PPOPLINK to production.

 ## Prerequisites